huntwj/interview-vista/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Note covered here...

+While we will get some hint of your technical expertise with these technical problems, we will only be directly testing a small subset of the required skillset for this job.
+Some other skills that will be helpful are:

+- [ ] PHP
+- [ ] Rust
+- [ ] MySQL // SQL // Relational Databases
+- [ ] Unix administration and command-line tools